Sue Timney: Early life

 Sue Timney was born in Benghazi, Emirate of Cyrenaica.
 Her father, Major Alexander Lockhart Carruthers, was born in British India, and her mother, Jetta Hutton, in Scotland.
 The family moved to Great Britain in 1965 after Timney had attended 12 schools abroad.
-She studied Fine Art at Newcastle University, gaining a First Class Honours degree.
+She studied Fine Art at Northumbria University, gaining a First Class Honours degree.
 In 1977, she was awarded a distinction in her Post-Graduate degree at Edinburgh University, and in 1979 she received an M.A. from the Royal College of Art (RCA) London and won an RCA Travelling Scholarship to Japan.

 Career

 In 1980, Timney and her husband at that time, Grahame Fowler, co-founded Timney-Fowler, a fabric and design company.
 Timney took over Timney Fowler and established the Sue_TIMNEY Design Practice in 2002.
-She was made a Visiting Professor in 2000 and Honorary Fellow in 2007 at the RCA.
+She was made a visiting professor in 2000 and Honorary Fellow in 2007 at the RCA.

 2009 saw the beginning of her appointment as Trustee of The Laura Ashley Foundation, from which she resigned in 2019, and collaboration with The Rug Company.

 In 2010, she was appointed Education Director of the British Institute of Interior Design (BIID) and a retrospective of her work was shown at Fashion and Textile Museum, London.
 Her design autobiography, Making Marks, was also published by Pointed Leaf Press in New York at that time.

-The House of Fraser launched the Timney brand for Home and Fashion in 2011 and in the same year her work was exhibited in the "Postmodernism: Style & Subversion 1970–1990" exhibition at the Victoria and Albert Museum (V&A).
+The House of Fraser launched the Timney brand for Home and Fashion in 2011 and in the same year her work was exhibited in the Postmodernism: Style and Subversion 1970–1990 exhibition at the Victoria and Albert Museum (V&A).